anjali-05701/digital-literacy-project/README.md

 For this task, I created professional accounts on important platforms to start building my digital presence:

-GitHub – for sharing projects and managing repositories LinkedIn – for professional networking and career opportunities Kaggle – for exploring data science and machine learning resources
+->GitHub – for sharing projects and managing repositories ->LinkedIn – for professional networking and career opportunities ->Kaggle – for exploring data science and machine learning resources

 This task helped me understand the importance of maintaining a professional online profile that can showcase my skills, projects, and academic work.